poing/earmark/README.md

-This is a Laravel package to earmark the next sequential value in a series.
+A Laravel package to earmark sequential values in a series and eliminates any gaps in the series when values are `unset`.
+Allowing for values to be reused.

-It uses Eloquent to store a handful of available values, locking the DB while the value is retreived.
-This is to handle concurrency for multi-step oprations.
+For instance, it can be used to fetch the next value (or array of values) to be applied later in a process.

-For instance fetching the next value to be applied later in a process.
-An example is to reserve the next available phone number.
-The phone number can be assigned to the active session, prevening concurrent sessions from obtaining the same value.
+An example is reserving the next available phone extension for a user.
+The phone extension can be reserved by the active session, preventing concurrent sessions from obtaining the same value.

 # Getting Started